leogodin217/motorcycle_classification/README.md

     All code to perform EDA.

     First up was figuring out how many images we had per class.
-While it varied greatly, as shown by the first image.
-The histogram showed that most classes had at least eight images.
+While it varied greatly, as shown by the first image, the histogram showed most classes had at least eight images.

     ![](./media/image8.png)